 On World Telecommunication Day (17th May) we are raising awareness about the importance of telecommunications for women entrepreneurs.
 Telecoms has a strong connection with CARE’s current Access Approved campaign which calls on the financial sector to develop products and services that are specifically designed to meet the needs of women.
 But it’s not just financial independence that a mobile phone can bring, it’s also improved health and education, access to government services and local information, employment opportunities and much more.

-Increasing women’s ownership and access to a mobile phone is an important means to financial inclusion.
+Increasing women’s ownership and access to a mobile phone are an important means concerning financial inclusion.
 It enables immediate access to funds and reduces the time and travel costs of paying bills.
 Although banks and telecoms companies are heavily investing in mobile banking, the fact that women still have less access to mobile phones than men means that women will continue to be excluded from using digital financial products and services.

 390 million women in lower-middle-income countries still do not own a mobile phone, while over 1.2 billion women do not use mobile internet – a major barrier to pursuing and benefiting from economic opportunities.
 This equates to 26 per cent of women not owning a mobile phone in developing countries, compared to 16 per cent of men.
 This is not only a missed opportunity for women, but it also represents a $15 billion missed opportunity for the mobile phone industry.